Investing in Gold

 Gold Bullion 1oz Coins

 Most countries issue their own bullion coins and we most likely have them all in stock.
 These will vary in premiums depending on supply and demand for each coin.
-Other coins which may be of interest are the American Eagle, Chinese Panda, Austrian Philharmonic, Australian Kangaroo Nuggets (another one of our favourites), and the Canadian Maple.
+Other coins which may be of interest are the American Eagle, Chinese Panda, Austrian Philharmonic, Australian Kangaroo Nuggets (another one of our favorites), and the Canadian Maple.
 These are just a small selection of the most popular bullion coins, you can view a wider range of gold coins in a variety of sizes here.

 Gold bars are often seen as a good investment.
 They do carry low premiums over gold and generally the bigger the bar, the smaller the premium.
 However, buy back prices are not as attractive on bars as they are on gold coins and you may be limited as to who will buy them back.
 You can view all of our 1kg gold bars on our dedicated page by clicking here.